 - Your employment may be authorized for the length of time necessary to complete the goals and objectives of the training, provided that the amount of time is approved by both the academic dean or advisor and an immigration coordinator in the Office of International Affairs.

 - Current regulations cap academic training for Bachelor’s and Master’s level students at 18 months, but in response to the Joint Statement of Principles in Support of International Education, the Office of Private Sector Exchange announced that for the academic years 2021-2022 and 2022-2023, pre-doctoral degree-seeking students in STEM-related fields of study may request academic training for a period of up to 36 months.
 The complete list of STEM fields, as maintained by the Department of Homeland Security, can be found at this link.

 - For non-degree exchange students, the total length of time on Academic Training may not exceed the length of your full course of study or 18 months, whichever is shorter.

 - If you will be receiving a doctoral degree and have been offered a post-doctoral position, your "postdoctoral training" may last as long as 36 months.

 - Additional academic training beyond the 18- or 36-month limit may be allowed only if it is required for degree completion.

 - Part-time employment for academic training counts against the 18 or 36-month limit, the same as full-time employment.

 You may be authorized for Academic Training prior to your graduation date, as long as you will continue to be enrolled in a full course of study during autumn and spring semesters, and will make normal progress towards your degree while you are employed.

-If you are a graduate student who has completed all course requirements, and require academic training to complete a thesis or dissertation, you may apply for full-time academic training during autumn or spring semester; however, you must continue to enroll full time even when you are approved to work full time.
+If you are a graduate student who has completed all course requirements and requires academic training to complete a thesis or dissertation, you may apply for full-time academic training during the autumn or spring semester; however, you must continue to enroll full-time even when you are approved to work full-time.